Alicia Froling

-Alicia Froling (born 31 January 1996) is an Australian professional basketball player.
+Alicia Sue Froling (born 31 January 1996) is an Australian professional basketball player.

 Career

 College

 Froling plays college basketball at Southern Methodist University in Dallas, Texas for the SMU Mustangs.

 WNBL

 Born and raised in Townsville, Froling would begin her WNBL career in her home town, signed as a development player alongside her twin sister, with the Townsville Fire for the 2011–12 WNBL season.
 Froling remained a member of the Fire's roster through to 2014.
 She then departed to begin her college career in the United States.

 In 2019, Froling was set to return to the league after several years away, signing with the Bendigo Spirit for the 2019–20 season.
 However, this was soon cut short after an injury and subsequent surgery cancelled her plans for the season.

 In August 2020, Froling confirmed she would finally return to the WNBL, set to make her debut with the Bendigo Spirit in the condensed 2020 hub season in her native North Queensland.